Daimonos/heartbeat/README.md

 One endpoint exists at whatever you determined your setup to be under `config/server.json` check `http://localhost:3001` for a JSON list of all your heartbeats, whether they are in error or not, and the last date they were checked.

+## Contributing
+Have some ideas?
+Feel free to request some additions or, better yet, add them yourself and share the love!
+I've got some ideas to make a usable web interface, adding in some layer of persistance.
+However this does all that I *really* need it to do for now.

 ## License
 MIT